Back to Spectra

 "Press Enter / Tab / Escape"Presses a key

-"Teach me this app"Guided tour of the screen
+"Teach me this app"Guided tour of the screenonline only

 "Stop / Cancel"Interrupts the current action